 Once E. Coli enters the urinary tract, they latch onto the vaginal walls and urinary tract lining through gene expression.
 Gene expression occurs when an organism processes information encoded into its genes to perform some type of action.
 In this case, E. Coli is being informed to spread out its fimbriae, which is the hook-like part in their anatomy and latch onto the urinary tract walls.
 This causes other bacteria to conglomerate, and thus the unwanted biofilm occurs.

-To understand why this happens, it’s essential to know that the urinary tract is filled with receptors known as mannosylated glycoprotein uroplakin Ia.
-These are the receptors that E. Coli binds to.
-So when D-Mannose is present, it may be an alternative binding agent for these harmful bacteria, rather than the E. Coli binding to the mannosylated glycoprotein uroplakin Ia receptors on the urinary tract lining.
+The urinary tract is filled with receptors (known as mannosylated glycoprotein uroplakin Ia) and these are the receptors that E. Coli binds to.
+So when D-Mannose is present, the E. Coli will bind to the D-Mannose receptors, rather than the E. Coli binding to the receptors on the urinary tract lining.

 With fewer bacteria in the bladder and urinary tract system, your risk of having recurring UTIs is dramatically decreased.
 Growing evidence and clinical literature suggest that D-Mannose might be used in the management and prevention of UTIs.
 (6)

-All in all, it’s all about stopping E. Coli from adhering to the vaginal wall in the first place.
+To explain in simply: it’s all about stopping E. Coli from sticking to the vaginal wall in the first place.
 If the bacteria stick to the D-Mannose as an alternative place to hold onto, instead of the vaginal wall, it will get flushed out.
 This means we will have less E. Coli swimming around in the bladder and urinary tract.
 If there are fewer bacteria, then there are fewer chances of them conglomerating and creating the biofilm, which causes UTIs in the first place.